umd-fire-coml/2021-Monocular-Depth-Estimation/README.md

 It is similar to that of a person's ability to percieve perspective, distinguishing what is far away and what is nearby.
 It does this by evaluating the darkness of each pixel; something closer is generally lighter and something further is generally darker.

 For the model architecture, we chose to use a UNet model.
-As Purkayastha [2020] describes, "[t]his architecture consists of three sections: The contraction, The bottleneck, and the expansion section".
+It was first proposed for abnormality localization in medical images that used convolutional networks for Biomedical Image Segmentation.
+As Manikandan [2021] explained, it has the ability for pixel-level localization and distinguishes unique patterns.
+It also has a 'U' shaped structure with the first half being an encoder and the last half being a decoder.
+Purkayastha [2020] also described that, "[t]his architecture consists of three sections: The contraction, The bottleneck, and the expansion section".

 ## Demo